How to Start Freelancing in Pakistan: Your Complete Guide to Success

 Do I need to register a business to start freelancing in Pakistan?

-Is English proficiency essential for success?
+Is English proficiency essential for success as a freelancer?

 Should I register with the Pakistan Software Export Board (PSEB)?